ZeroPigeon/ZeroPigeon/README.md

 ### Java:
 Desktop applications and some random programming projects

+### Web development
+Create small websites to improve areas where it might be necessary.
+For example, to train informational website allows train crew to better assist passengers with a lot of questions about how everything works. the ordering from website was a small personal test to see what I can do to make something functional and look nice at the same time as I usually focus on functionality over looks.

 ### C# with Raylib:
 Recently started learning Raylib for C# for fun.
 Creating small game projects to see what I can do with it.